nuxt-hub/core/docs/content/changelog/workers-logs-history.md

 ---
-title: Worker Logs on NuxtHub Admin
+title: Worker logs with history on NuxtHub Admin
 description: Worker logs are now available on NuxtHub Admin, allowing you to filter and analyze historical logs from your deployed Nuxt App.
 date: 2025-05-08
-image: '/images/changelog/nuxthub-workers-admin-observability.png'
+image: '/images/changelog/nuxthub-workers-logs-history.png'
 authors:
   - name: Sebastien Chopin
     avatar: